umayrh/umayrh.github.io/_posts/2021-10-28-individuation.md

 new relationship of philosophy with natural sciences, physics and biology, in particular.
 And so Simondon folds into philosophy concepts from thermodynamics like:
 * system
+* system state
 * potential energy
 * phase
+* order
+* entropy
 * equilibrium (stable, metastable)

-And, at least, in the first half of the book, his examples focus on:
-* crystallization
-* boiling and condensation
-* rain, clouds, and snow
+Understood as "nucleation," individuation is exemplified in crystallization, in boiling and condensation, in rain, clouds, and snow; in thunder and lightening.
 Though the phenomena also spans protein formation, semiconductor development, and alloy design.
 In other words, nucleation pervades nature as well as technology.

 "If...we supposed that individuation doesn't just produce the individual, we would not seek to pass quickly through the stage of individuation to arrive at this ultimate reality that the individual is..." (pg.
 3)